 The image on the form helps people visualize what they’ll receive when they join, which makes this lead magnet even more effective.

-Plus, this form content explains additional reasons to subscribe, like getting access to The Full Helping archives and nutrition counseling services.
+Plus, this form content explains additional reasons to subscribe, like getting accessible recipes and links to helpful articles.

-Are you a personal trainer or fitness expert?
+Are you a personal trainer, coach, or fitness expert?
 Try a lead magnet similar to one of these four examples:

 Athlean-X: “24 Second Fix” video

 Have you ever done serious weight lifting?
 If so, you know that good form is crucial, especially when you’re just getting started.